carloscabani/carloscabani/README.md

 - 📫 How to reach me: carloscabanilla@outlook.es

-- 🌱 I'm learning javascript and react.
+- 🌱 I'm learning Javascript and React.

 ## Projects: